UCAR-SEA/sea-website/docs/iss/2026/index.md

 - Collaborative efforts spanning groups within institutions
 - Writing code that is easy for new contributors to understand
 - Better practices for writing and maintaining documentation
-- Ways our community prioritize software maintainenance and improvement
+- Effective approaches to prioritize and enhance community software maintenance
 - Strategies for demonstrating legacy software value in a changing landscape
 - What can software engineers, research software engineers, and scientists learn from each other?